US midterms: Who won, who lost and what we know so far

 Republicans on course to win House majority, with Senate too close to call, on a bad night for Donald Trump’s chosen candidates

-As the results began to roll in from America’s midterm elections on Tuesday night, it quickly became clear that the contest had been much closer than expected and the outcome more nail-biting and unpredictable than many had foreseen.
+As the results began to roll in from America’s midterm elections, it quickly became clear that the contest had been much closer than expected and the outcome more nail-biting and unpredictable than many had foreseen.

 South Carolina GOP senator Lindsey Graham admitted as much when he was asked by NBC what he had seen play out and answered dryly: “Definitely not a Republican wave, that is for darn sure.”